 |5.||How can I get a Settlement Payment?|

-If you are a Settlement Class Member and would like to receive a Settlement Payment, you must submit a Claim Form no later than September 4, 2018.
-You may complete the Claim Form on this website, fax your Claim Form to 1-888-425-6983, or you may mail your Claim Form to the following address:
+Additional Settlement Class Members who were sent direct notice on or after October 4, 2018 may complete the Claim Form on this website, fax your Claim Form to 1-888-425-6983, or you may mail your Claim Form to the following address:

 Free Range Content v.
 Google c/o GCG P.O.
 Box 10537 Dublin, OH 43017-4537

-If you do not file a Claim Form, you will not receive a payment.
-Note that for each Valid Claim, the default payment method will be ACH Transfer to the Claimant’s bank account unless the Claimant specifies otherwise on their Claim Form.
+If you did not file a Claim Form prior to the applicable deadline, you will not receive a payment.
+Note that for each Valid Claim, the default payment method will be ACH Transfer to the Claimant’s bank account unless the Claimant specified otherwise on their Claim Form.

 |6.||How much will I receive from the settlement?|

-If you are a Settlement Class Member, and you submit a valid and timely Claim Form, you are eligible to receive a payment from the Settlement Fund.
+If you are a Settlement Class Member, and you submitted a valid and timely Claim Form prior to the Claim Submission Deadline that applies to you, you are eligible to receive a payment from the Settlement Fund.
 Your share of the Settlement Fund will depend on several factors, including the unpaid amount for your terminated AdSense account shown in Google’s records.
 It will also depend upon the number of Valid Claims approved for payment and the total Amounts Allegedly Withheld for all Valid Claims.
 The amount of payment to each Claimant will vary.

 All Claimants fall into one of three “Payment Groups,” described below.
 All three groups were bound by the applicable contract for the United States, American Samoa, Puerto Rico, the United States Minor Outlying Islands, the U.S. Virgin Islands, or Canada.
 Your Payment Group depends on whether Google withheld your last AdSense unpaid amounts in connection with termination under the AdSense contract effective from May 20, 2010 through April 22, 2013 (“2010 Terms and Conditions”), or the contract effective from April 23, 2013 through May 7, 2018 (“2013 Terms of Service:”); and whether you submitted a notice of dispute to Google within 30 days of notice of termination or withholding in connection with such termination.